negrinho/deep_architect/docs/source/tutorials/new_modules.rst

         return KerasModule(name, name_to_hyperp, compile_fn, ['In'], ['Out'],
                            scope).get_io()

-This essentially saves us writing the names of the inputs and outputs for the single input and single output case.
-As the reader becomes familiar with DeepArchitect, the reader will notice that we use In/Out names for single input modules and In0, In1, ... and Out0, Out1, ... for modules that often have multiple inputs and/or outputs.
+This saves us writing the names of the inputs and outputs for the single-input single-output case.
+As the reader becomes familiar with DeepArchitect, the reader will notice that we use In/Out names for single-input/single-output modules and In0, In1, .../Out0, Out1, ... for modules that often have multiple inputs/outputs.
 These names are arbitrary and can be chosen differently.

 Using this function, the above example would be written entirely similarly, except that we do not need that we do not need to name the input and output